We publish details of the names, countries and admission dates of all current RCOG Fellows and Members.

 Questions about your doctor?

-- If you’re concerned about any aspect of the care being provided by your doctor, you can discuss your worries with another member of staff, such as the nurse or midwife.
+- If you’re concerned about any aspect of the care being provided by any doctor, you can discuss your worries with another member of staff, such as a nurse or midwife.
 You can also contact your local Patient Advice and Liaison Service.

 - Every hospital has a process for dealing with complaints if you wish to raise your concerns more formally.
 Serious concerns can be referred to organisations outside the hospital.
 Further information is available from the GMC.